 There are many online card issuers who now offer prepaid credit cards without a personal guarantee.
 These companies are usually independent companies that work with traditional card issuers such as Visa, American Express, or Mastercard.
 To get a prepaid credit card without a personal guarantee, you’ll have to enroll in one of the online programs.

-For example, Dash is an online company that works with Mastercard to offer liability-free prepaid credit cards.
+For example, Bento is an online company that works with Mastercard to offer liability-free prepaid credit cards.
 There is no limit to the number of cards you can issue to your employees and expenses can be tracked in real time.
 Further, funds can be added to individual cards online.

 Business Credit Card Personal Guarantee